Greg Dortch

-Greg Dortch (born May 29, 1998) is an American professional football wide receiver and return specialist for the Arizona Cardinals of the National Football League (NFL).
+Greg Dortch (born May 29, 1998) is an American professional football wide receiver and return specialist for the Buffalo Bills of the National Football League (NFL).
 He played college football for the Wake Forest Demon Deacons and was signed by the New York Jets as an undrafted free agent in 2019.

 Early life

 Dortch was born in Rochester, New York, but later moved to Richmond Virginia as a small child.
 Dortch attended Highland Springs High School in Highland Springs, Virginia.
 He committed to Wake Forest University to play college football.

 College career

 Dortch redshirted his first year at Wake Forest in 2016.
 As a redshirt freshman in 2017, he played in eight games and had 53 receptions for 722 yards and nine touchdowns.
 As a redshirt sophomore in 2018, he had 89 receptions for 1,078 yards and eight touchdowns.
-He was named an All-American as a return specialist after recording two punt return touchdowns.
+The same year, he was named an All-American as a return specialist after recording two punt return touchdowns, as well as earning first-team All-ACC honors.
 After the season, Dortch decided to forgo the remaining two years of eligibility to pursue a career in the NFL.